Blog

 No, since this is an example of extraordinary circumstances, passengers are not entitled to compensation.

-This study, undertaken by SkyRefund, was based on internal data reflecting the total number of claims made over the summer 2025 period.
+This study, undertaken by SkyRefund, was based on internal data reflecting the total number of claims made from January to December 2025.
 It covers both flight delays and cancellations, though delays were far more common across all categories.

 This, combined with official statistics and reports issued by Eurostat and the Bureau of Transportation Statistics, was used to ensure accuracy.